Chart Color Schemes

 Epping has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 66 projects that could affect this region.
-Notable initiatives include Melbourne Food Innovation and Export Hub (MFIX), Northern Hospital Redevelopment Project, New Epping Health Hub, and Northern Hospital Redevelopment.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 66 projects likely impacting the area.
+Key projects include Melbourne Food Innovation and Export Hub (MFIX), Northern Hospital Redevelopment Project, New Epping Health Hub, and Northern Hospital Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.